 - Is sufficient to cover the forward-looking costs of performing AEMO's functions. - Would be incurred by a prudent provider of the services provided by AEMO in performing its functions, acting efficiently, to achieve the lowest practicably sustainable cost of performing AEMO's functions, while effectively promoting the Wholesale Market Objectives.
-15
+16

-The Rules require AEMO to provide information to a sufficient level of detail to enable the ERA to make its determination on whether AEMO's forecast costs are consistent with the funding determination requirements in the Rules.
+When AEMO provides information to a sufficient level of detail, the ERA can make its determination on whether AEMO's forecast costs are consistent with the funding determination requirements in the Rules.
 The Rules require AEMO to identify proposed costs associated with a specific project where practicable.
-This will enable the ERA to better assess AEMO's costs, including benchmarking of AEMO's costs against the costs of market and system operators in other jurisdictions.
-In making its determination, the ERA can also consider any other relevant information.
+17 This will enable the ERA to better assess AEMO's costs, including benchmarking of AEMO's costs against the costs of market and system operators in other jurisdictions.
+18 In making its determination, the ERA can also consider any other relevant information.19